jsmil112/JS-Ecommerce/README.md

 * Mobile and responsive design
 * Product stock
 * Recovery of forgotten passwords
-* Debugging: there are many edge case and tiny bugs that need to be ironed out.
+* Debugging: there are many edge cases and tiny bugs that need to be ironed out.